-Capital expenditures mainly relate to investments in information technology projects, transformation projects and new stores.
+Capital expenditures include additions to property, plant and equipment as well as intangible assets, which mainly relate to investments in information technology projects, transformation projects and new stores.

-For the fourth quarter of Fiscal 2023, capital expenditures totalled \$52.6 million, compared to \$49.2 million for the fourth quarter of Fiscal 2022.
+For the fourth quarter of Fiscal 2024, capital expenditures totalled \$60.0 million, compared to \$52.6 million for the fourth quarter of Fiscal 2023.
+This increase is primarily attributable to higher capital expenditures related to leasehold improvements for stores compared to the fourth quarter of Fiscal 2023.